-This course includes the philosophy of coaching, the coach and his/her personality, the athlete and his/her personality, levels of coaching, communication, team cohesion, motivation, discipline, teaching techniques in athletics, outside influences on athletes, cultural and minority problems, and psychological scouting.
+Includes the philosophy of coaching, the coach and his/her personality, the athlete and his/her personality, levels of coaching, communication, team cohesion, motivation, discipline, teaching techniques in athletics, outside influences on athletes, cultural and minority problems, and psychological scouting.
+Three hours lecture/recitation per week.

-History and Principles of Physical Education HPER-291 3 hours
+History and Principles of Physical Education

-This couse studies the history and development of modern physical education and the underlying principles of school and college physical education programs.
+The history and development of modern physical education and the underlying principles of school and college physical education programs.
+Three lecture hours per week.